samanthaahn/ecomm-backend/README.md

 https://drive.google.com/file/d/1k5yXmeaskpohFdVOoKC616FJiFqfp2dW/view to an external site.

 ## Installation
-In order to use this repo, you have to install inquirer verision 8.2.4 as well as node.js and mysql2 version 2.2.5.
+In order to use this repo, you have to install sequelize version 5.21.7 as well as node.js, mysql2 version 2.2.5, and dotenv version 8.2.0.

 ## Usage
+In order to use this application, you first need to seed all your data and run "npm i" to install all required dependencies.
+Once everything is installed, you can run "node server.js" to start.
+Through a backend service, you can enter in your localhost:3001 and go get, put, delete, and posts requests.
+Depending on the type of request, you can view all models, as well as update and delete them.

 ## Screenshot
 ![alt text](./assets/images/Screenshot%202023-04-14%20at%209.07.45%20PM.png)